The Book

 This book begins in those moments.

-The Signals of Organisational Misalignment looks beneath visible structures - beneath charts, policies, and performance indicators - to examine the relational and emotional dynamics that shape behaviour long before behaviour becomes measurable.
+The Signals of Organisational Misalignment looks beneath visible structures - beneath charts, policies, governance arrangements and performance indicators - to examine how meaning is formed, negotiated and transformed in organisations before behaviour becomes measurable.

 How pressure accumulates without language.